nathansmithpiano/GoodWeatherFinder/Docs/development/Entities/Point.md

 ### Relationships

-Each `Point` entity contains several other entities or collections of entities.

 Each `Point` may have at most one `Geometry`.
 That `Geometry` will have at most one `Coordinates`.

 <table padding="0">